kevinohara80/apex-bug/README.md

 ## Overview

-This repository is an [issues-only](https://github.com/kevinohara80/apex-bug/issues) repository for submitting reproducable issues with Apex and Visualforce.
+This repository is an [issues-only](https://github.com/kevinohara80/apex-bug/issues) repository for submitting new, reproducable issues with Apex and Visualforce.
+The goal of submitting these issues is to help identify previously unknown issues and get them submitted to the [Known Issues](https://success.salesforce.com/issues_index) site.

 ## Submission Rules